dejmedus/auto-term/README.md

   <h2>Auto Terminal</h2>
 </div>

 > There is a known [bug effecting VSCode shell integration when using zsh on MacOS](https://github.com/microsoft/vscode/issues/248799).
-To work around it set `shell` to `bash` in `terminal.config.json`
+To work around it set tab `shell` to `bash` in `terminal.config.json`

 Run sets of terminal commands in bulk.
 Quickly set up terminal tabs, run command flows, navigate directories, and more